maksmaisak/htn/README.md

 - Integration with the Visual Logger
 - Integration with the Environment Query System
 - Realtime debugging features

-## Why HTN?

-Traditional AI techniques have characters make decisions on a moment-to-moment basis – be it with simple if statements, state machine transitions, or behavior tree branching points.
-Having no foresight, this may lead to suboptimal behavior or fail altogether.
-Conversely, planning-based AI can predict future states and thus determine how favourable any specific sequence of actions will be in advance.
-Using this knowledge, the HTN planning algorithm can efficiently find the best (least-cost) of all possible plans.

 ### A simple example